Intervention/docs/image/v3/modifying/custom-modifiers.md

 # Custom Modifiers
 ## Group Image Modifications in Classes
+Streamline image transformations architecture with custom modifiers in Intervention Image.
+Learn to group and reuse complex modifications using custom classes that implement the ModifierInterface.

 All modifier calls can be stored as a combination in a custom image modifier class.
 This modifier defines which commands should be applied to an image